ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 The value is in hex so decode it however you want.
 Use a tool or script.
 You should be able to do this much by your self.
 #### Q10: In the decoded strings there was  an username and a password, what are those?

-After decoding it you should get the user name and password in the decoded value.
+After decoding it you should get the username and password in the decoded value.

 ## Task 4